SMS Seydlitz: General characteristics

+The ship had a raised forecastle deck that extended for the first third of the ship's length, where it stepped down to the upper deck, which in turn covered the central third of the ship.
+Further aft, a reduced quarterdeck stepped down at main deck level.
+Her superstructure consisted primarily of a large conning tower forward, located directly aft of the fore turret.
+It had a smaller bridge erected atop it.
+A smaller, secondary conning tower was located further aft.
+Seydlitz was fitted with a pair of pole masts, which could be used to signal nearby vessels or transmit wireless signals.
+The masts were also equipped with crow's nests for spotting purposes.

 The ship carried a number of smaller boats, including one picket boat, three barges, two launches, two yawls, and two dinghies.
 Seydlitz was described as having been a good sea boat with gentle motion.
 The ship lost up to 60 percent of her speed at a hard rudder, and would heel over to 9 degrees.
+Bilge keels were fitted to reduce any tendency to roll and thereby improve stability.
 The ship had a standard complement of 43 officers and 1025 men, and when serving as the flagship of I Scouting Group, this increased by an additional 13 officers and 62 men.